mcgill-robotics/compsys/README.md

 - Start new session: `tmux`
 - Start new session with name: `tmux new -s <name>`
 - List all sessions:`tmux ls`
-- Reattach most recent disattached session: `tmux a`
+- Reattach most recently detached session: `tmux a`
 - Reattach a specific session: `tmux a -t <name>`, `<name>` can be found by `tmux ls` and can be either string or integer.
 - Kill specific session: `tmux kill-session -t <name>`
 - kill all sessions: `tmux kill-session -a`

 ### Key-bindings
-The key-bining prefix is changed from `ctrl-b` to `ctrl-a`.
+The key-binding prefix is changed from `ctrl-b` to `ctrl-a`.

 To use a key-bind shortcut, first hit the prefix `ctrl-a` then hit a specific character.